Brightlamp wants to use AI to spot concussions

 But the company isn’t stopping at concussions.
 Sluss says he wants to make the world “medically mobile” and plans to use the tech to determine other diseases with just your smartphone in hand.
 He didn’t reveal what Brightlamp was working on next, but did say a few things were in the works.

 Sluss is currently a chemical engineering student at Purdue.
-He is joined by teammates Johnathan Holt, Craig Wilhite, Michael Heims, James Waggoner and Dylan Sinks, who also are students in various engineering departments at Purdue.
+He is joined by teammates Jonathan Holt, Craig Wilhite, Michael Heims, James Waggoner and Dylan Sinks, who also are students in various engineering departments at Purdue.

 The longtime friends came up with the idea during a hackathon in 2015, the same year “Concussion,” the movie starring Will Smith about a doctor who discovers the mass cover up of brain injuries in NFL players, hit theaters.